-Google Analytics is one of the most popularly used email analytics tools, as it offers insights into website and app usage and helps track conversion rates.
-It can tell marketers where their target audience spends most of their time online and what kind of activities result in lost customers (this latter feature is called “retention analysis”.)
+Google Analytics is one of the most popular email analytics tools, as it offers insights into website and app usage and helps track conversion rates.
+It can tell marketers where their target audience spends most of their time online and what kind of activities result in lost customers (this latter feature is called “retention analysis”).

-There are many other email analytics tools present in the market, catering to the specific needs of businesses.
-Ecommerce merchants need to identify their business requirements and then use an email analytics tool that most effectively meets those needs.
-They can gather valuable insights about their consumers that will help improve their marketing strategy and increase sales.
+Many other email analytics tools are present in the market, catering to the specific needs of businesses.
+E-commerce merchants need to identify their business requirements and then use an email analytics tool that most effectively meets those needs.
+They can gather valuable consumer insights that will help improve their marketing strategy and increase sales.

-Email marketing is a means of marketing that is highly integral to any business today.
-Not only is it cost-effective and time-efficient, it has the ability to be highly personalized and reach a wide set of audience.
+Email marketing is highly integral to any business today.
+Not only is it cost-effective and time-efficient, but it can also be highly personalized and reach a wide audience.
 A few more benefits of using email marketing are that it helps build meaningful relationships with customers and helps with SEO rankings as well.

 Email marketing is the process through which brands and businesses send out important information, updates, and other content to people who have opted in for such content.
 It is a highly impactful medium for brand building and lead generation.

-Some tips include providing your customers with valuable information, using relevant visuals, strategically including a CTA, avoiding spamming, and avoiding the use of inappropriate language.
+Some tips include providing your customers with valuable information, using relevant visuals, strategically including a CTA, avoiding spamming, and using inappropriate language.

 Google Analytics, Kissmetrics, and Mixpanel are some of the many tools that you can use to measure and analyze the results of your campaign.